 Now place the roof of the cats house in a position that is suitable for the enclosure and fit the roof guides to the underside of the cats enclosure roof.

-Constructing the pets heated home can also be done by adding the timber framing to all of the panels before assembly.
+Constructing the pets heated home can also be done by adding the timber framing to the panels before assembly

 Building a cats run